real-gradients/real-gradients.github.io/index.md

 #### Contact
 Feel free to reach out to us!
 You can contact either the primary author, [Giovanni Apruzzese](mailto:giovanni.apruzzese@uni.li), or any of the other authors (the contact references are at the bottom of this webpage).
 You can also post a comment on the [discussion page](https://github.com/real-gradients/real-gradients.github.io/discussions/) of this GitHub Repository.

+---

+### Follow-up

+Four of the authors (Giovanni Apruzzese, Hyrum Anderson, David Freeman, Fabio Pierazzi) held a 1-hour [webinar](https://us06web.zoom.us/webinar/register/9716757880895/WN_b5VZdl8jQ4uMJzDTe0y1LQ) (organized by [Robust Intelligence](https://www.robustintelligence.com/)) in which they discussed some of the paper's main takeaways.
+The webinar can be watched at the following link: [YouTube](https://www.youtube.com/watch?v=6ZQli55AKwQ)